neosensory/neosensory-sdk-for-bluefruit/README.md

 ## Hardware

 This library connects any Neosensory hardware (currently just Buzz) to a microcontroller with an nRF52 BLE chip.
-At this point, it has only been tested with the [Adafruit Feather nRF52](https://www.adafruit.com/product/3406) but should work with any of [Adafruit's Bluefruit nRF52 boards](https://github.com/adafruit/Adafruit_nRF52_Arduino#arduino-core-for-adafruit-bluefruit-nrf52-boards).
+At this point, it has only been tested with the [Adafruit Feather nRF52](https://www.adafruit.com/product/3406) and [nRF52840 Express](https://www.adafruit.com/product/4062) but should work with any of [Adafruit's Bluefruit nRF52 boards](https://github.com/adafruit/Adafruit_nRF52_Arduino#arduino-core-for-adafruit-bluefruit-nrf52-boards).

 ## Documentation